Updated February 2022

 Source: Medicare.gov website – here

-Original Medicare Part B covers equipment such as wheelchairs, crutches and walkers, which it sees as “medically necessary”.
+Original Medicare Part B covers durable medical equipment such as wheelchairs, crutches and walkers, which it sees as “medically necessary”.

 Original Medicare Part B doesn’t cover what Medicare considers to be comfort items, such as bathroom safety equipment, air purifiers or a wedge pillow.